jonlpersson/ed-latimore/site/_posts/2021-11-10-how-to-stand-up-for-yourself.md

 Saying ‘Ok, I understand, no worries,’ doesn’t cut it all of the time.
 You need to make it clear that you’re unhappy.
 Remember that being overly agreeable is as damaging as being too aggressive.

 Dr. Jordan Peterson, the author of *12 Rules For Life*, argues we have to develop our ‘inner monster.’
 Deciding never to be aggressive is throwing the baby out with the bathwater.
-It’s better to integrate our aggression and to train ourselves to be more assertive in the right circumstances.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>
+It’s better to integrate our aggression and to train ourselves to be more assertive in the right circumstances.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>

 {% include widgets/youtube.html id="bvNM9iuNBTs" %}